Notes for Applicants

 Personal Accident and Medical Insurance/Travel Insurance

 It is mandatory for non-local students to purchase a personal accident and medical insurance/travel insurance policy during their study period at the University.
-For further information, please visit the Global Services Office.
+For further information, please visit the Global Engagement Office.

 Cost of Living